praneetloke/docs/content/docs/iac/using-pulumi/continuous-delivery/buildkite.md

 Pulumi CLI requires an access token to be able to store the infrastructure state in your Pulumi Cloud account.
-The access token you created in the prerequisites section should be saved as a [pipeline secret](https://buildkite.com/docs/pipelines/security/secrets/buildkite-secrets).
+The access token you created in the prerequisites section should be saved as a [pipeline secret](https://buildkite.com/docs/pipelines/security/secrets/buildkite-secrets) named `PULUMI_ACCESS_TOKEN`.

 The token can also be stored in your cloud provider's own secret management service or another secret management provider.
 See the [Managing Secrets](https://buildkite.com/docs/pipelines/security/secrets/managing) guide on Buildkite